-Strike a Light – Arts & Heritage is pleased to hear that we’ve been given two further grants to run a new Dancing with Dementia project in Brighton in 2018 by the Trust for Developing Communities – Healthy Community Fund and the Mrs A Lacy-Tate Trust for our new Brighton project called Dancing with Dementia.
+In 2018, Strike a Light – Arts & Heritage were delighted to be awarded two further grants to run a new Dancing with Dementia project in Brighton by the Trust for Developing Communities – Healthy Community Fund and the Mrs A Lacy-Tate Trust for our new Brighton project called Dancing with Dementia.

-The sessions will start in February 2018 and focus on people with early onset dementia, their families and scheme visitors.
+The sessions began in February 2018 and focused on people with early onset dementia, their families and scheme visitors.

-This follows on from a pilot project in East Brighton with dementia sufferers in a care home in the city as a pilot project from December 2016 to Spring 2017 with a variety of music and performance and freelance practitioners.
+This followed on from a pilot project in East Brighton with dementia sufferers in a care home in the city from December 2016 to Spring 2017 with a variety of music and performance and freelance practitioners.

 One session brought together music students from local music college Access to Music Brighton and the residents to create a singalong and encourage an inter-generational experience.